-California Attorney General Kamala D. Harris has launched a groundbreaking initiative to combat cyber exploitation.
+The California Attorney General launched a groundbreaking initiative to combat cyber exploitation.
 Posting intimate images online without consent undermines privacy, basic civil rights, and public safety.
 The California Department of Justice is committed to holding perpetrators of these crimes accountable.
-Attorney General Harris convened the first-of-its-kind partnership of 50 major technology companies, victim advocates, and legislative and law enforcement leaders to develop strategies to combat cyber exploitation and support victims.
+The Attorney General convened the first-of-its-kind partnership of 50 major technology companies, victim advocates, and legislative and law enforcement leaders to develop strategies to combat cyber exploitation and support victims.
 This website offers the resources developed by this collaboration, the Attorney General’s Cyber Exploitation Task Force.

 Resources for Victims

 Authored by the Attorney General’s Task Force, below are cutting–edge resources for victims.

 Tools for Law Enforcement

 A collection of resources from the Attorney General and the Attorney General's Task Force intended to introduce and assist law enforcement agencies with the current laws governing these crimes.
 In addition to these resources, we recommend law enforcement review Removing Images and Where Can I Get Additional Help and Information for victim referral purposes.